-- 9. make language choices for particular purposes and contexts - 10. use grammar and language structures for particular purposes - 11. use written features, and complementary features if appropriate, to achieve particular purposes
+- 9. make language choices for particular purposes and contexts - 10. use grammar and language structures for particular purposes

+11. use written features to achieve particular purposes

-The student work has the following characteristics: Marks discerning language choices for particular purposes discerning combination of a range of grammatically accurate/appropriate language structures, including clauses and sentences, to achieve particular purposes discerning use of written features, including conventional spelling and punctuation, and complementary features, if appropriate, to achieve particular purposes.
-7-8 effective language choices for particular purposes effective use of a range of grammatically accurate/appropriate language structures, including clauses and sentences, to achieve particular purposes effective use of written features, including conventional spelling and punctuation, and complementary features, if appropriate, to achieve particular purposes.
-5-6 suitable language choices for particular purposes suitable use of a range of mostly grammatically accurate/appropriate language structures, including clauses and sentences, to achieve particular purposes suitable use of written features, including conventional spelling and punctuation, and complementary features, if appropriate, to achieve purposes.
-3-4 language choices that vary in suitability inconsistent use of grammar and language structures use of written features, including conventional spelling and punctuation, and complementary features, if appropriate, that vary in suitability.
-2 inappropriate language choices fragmented use of grammar and language structures variable and inappropriate use of written features, including spelling and punctuation, and complementary features, if appropriate.
+The student work has the following characteristics: Marks discerning language choices for particular purposes in a specific context discerning combination of a range of grammatically accurate/appropriate language structures, including clauses and sentences, to achieve particular purposes discerning use of written features, including punctuation and conventional spelling, to achieve particular purposes.
+6-7 effective language choices for particular purposes in a specific context effective use of a range of grammatically accurate/appropriate language structures, including clauses and sentences, to achieve particular purposes effective use of written features, including punctuation and conventional spelling, to achieve particular purposes.
+4-5 suitable language choices for particular purposes in a specific context suitable use of a range of mostly grammatically accurate/appropriate language structures, including clauses and sentences, to achieve particular purposes suitable use of written features, including punctuation and conventional spelling, to achieve purposes.
+3 language choices that vary in suitability uneven use of grammar and language structures use of written features, including punctuation and conventional spelling, that vary in suitability.
+2 inappropriate language choices fragmented use of grammar and language structures variable and inappropriate use of written features, including spelling and punctuation.
 1 does not satisfy any of the descriptors above.
 0

-4.5.2 Summative internal assessment 2 (IA2): Extended response - persuasive spoken response (25%)
+4.4.2 Summative internal assessment 2 (IA2): Extended response - persuasive written response (25%)

 This assessment focuses on the creation of a perspective through reasoned argument to persuade an audience.
-It is an open-ended task responding to representations of a contemporary social issue in the media within the previous year.
-While students may undertake some research in the production of the extended response, it is not the focus of this technique.
+It is an open-ended task responding to representations of a contemporary social issue in the media.
+While students may undertake some research when writing the extended response, it is not the focus of this technique.
 There is no prescribed text list for this assessment instrument.